-Fair Housin Table IV.59 Fair Housing in the Private Sector City of Carson City of Carson Fair Housing Survey Denit Know Missing Question Yes No Don't Know Missing Total Are you aware of any "impediments to fail r housing ch oice" in these areas in the City of Carson?
+Table IV.59 Fair Housing in the Private Sector City of Carson Fair Housing Survey Ouestion Ves.
+No. Don't Know Missing Total Question Yes No Don't Know Missing Total Are you aware of any "impediments to fair housing ch noice" in these areas in the City of Carson?
 The rental housing market?
 Example: Refusing to rent based on religion or color.
 0 2 3 1 6 The real estate industry?
 Example: Only showing properties to families with children in certain areas.
 0 2 3 1 6 The mortgage and home lending industry?
 Example: Offering higher interest rates only to women or racial minorities.
 0 2 3 1 6 The housing construction or housing design fields?
 Example: New rental complexes built with narrow doorways that do not allow wheelchair accessibility.
 0 2 3 1 6 The home insurance industry?
 Example: Limiting policies and coverage for racial minorities.
 0 2 3 1 6 The home appraisal industry?
 Example: Basing home values on the ethnic composition of neighborhoods.
 0 2 3 1 6 Any other housing services?
 0 2 3 1 6